2022 American League Championship Series: Game 3

 The series moved to Yankee Stadium in The Bronx for Game 3, making it the first ALCS game in New York since 2019.
 Gerrit Cole made his third postseason start of the year for the Yankees.
 Cristian Javier, who had pitched in a combined no-hitter at Yankee Stadium in June, made the first postseason start of his career for the Astros.
 In the top of the second inning, Christian Vázquez hit a fly-ball to centerfield that ended up being dropped by Harrison Bader after a cross-up with Aaron Judge.
 The error extended the inning and led to Chas McCormick hitting a two-run home run off Cole to give the Astros the early lead.
-In the fifth, José Altuve hit a double to snap an 0-for-25 streak to start the playoffs, the longest in major league history.
+In the fifth, Jose Altuve hit a double to snap an 0-for-25 streak to start the playoffs, the longest in major league history.
 In the sixth, after Cole was taken out with the bases loaded and no outs and replaced by Lou Trivino, Alex Bregman scored on a sacrifice fly by Trey Mancini, followed by a two-run single by Vázquez to widen the Astros' lead 5–0.
 Javier was removed from the game in the bottom of the sixth with one out after walking Anthony Rizzo.
 Héctor Neris relieved Javier, getting outs against Aaron Judge and Giancarlo Stanton to preserve the shutout.
 After the exit of both starters, neither team recorded a hit until the bottom of the ninth when Matt Carpenter and Harrison Bader recorded back-to-back two-out singles.
 Astros reliever Bryan Abreu extinguished the threat with a three-pitch strikeout of Josh Donaldson to end the game.
 The Astros' shutout of the Yankees gave them a 3–0 series advantage, creating a win-or-go-home situation for New York in Game 4.